Dan Aceda: Albums

 Aceda has recorded and released four studio albums.
 SULUWE, his debut album was produced in 2005 by David Blackman Muthami and published by Kijiji Records.
 The album title is a corruption of a Dholuo word that means "star".
-This album featured one of Aceda's most famous song "sanasana".
+This album featured one of Aceda's most famous songs "Sanasana".

 His second album "Benganology" was released in 2010.
-It featured production work by Robert "Rkay" Kamanzi, Chris Adwar, Aaron Rimbui, Tim Rimbui and David Muthami.
+It featured production work by Robert "Rkay" Kamanzi, Chris Adwar, Aaron Rimbui, Tim Rimbui, and David Muthami.
 The album also features the 2009 hit song "Saida".
 The album caused local Kenyan media to label Dan "the crown prince of Benga" in reference to the style of music called Benga that is indigenous to East Africa and specifically Kenya.
 Benganology peaked at Number 4 in the iTunes Kenya Chart in 2019.

 In 2013 Dan Published his 3rd solo studio project titled "'Made in Kenya'".
 The album was self produced and featured work by Amileena Mwenesi, King Kaka, Monica Obaga, Jimmy Hope (Togo), Chemphe (Ghana), Kavutha Mwanzia and Victor Seii.

 In 2018 Dan's fourth studio album "'Accelarata'"Was released that featured work by Avril, Etana, Fena, Sage, Proff and Winyo.
 The album is receiving rave reviews and continues to be among the most popular albums in Kenya.